JCDeen/LegacyCode/README.md

 > Company: ***SITA***
 >> **Project:** *Wafer* ("Windows Airfare FRont end")

-     Server to read air fare field data and serve a GUI front end interface instead the old green screen text terminals you would see at the airline terminals of the time.
+     Server to read air fare field data and serve a GUI front end interface instead of the old fashioned green screen text terminals you would see at the airline terminals of the time.

      We wrote the code to successfully compile on either Windows or a Unisys mainframe.